dcchuck/dcchuck.github.io/_posts/2017-1-7-exponential-vs-linear-time.markdown

 1E6:   0.090000   0.000000   0.090000 (  0.091487)
 ```

-Here we see many of perks of ruby wrapped up into one short post.
-Ruby is a powerful language with a lot of features right out of the box.
-Along with those features, measuring our performance is only a require statement away.

 Here as we measure the performance of calling `.uniq!` on arrays growing by a factor of 10 we are not disappointed.
-Our frantic methods are dominated b the years of improvements and fundamentals built into the `Ruby` core.
+Our frantic methods are dominated by the years of improvements and fundamentals built into the `Ruby` core.